AdamIverson/weekend-movie-sagas/checklist.md

       [ ] i don't even mind sql
       [ ] it's honestly so pleasant with its simplicity and absolutely unforgiving syntax [ ] bedtime

+  [ ] Sunday morning
+    [ ] I slept on it
+    [ ] Genres on the Details page should come from a table JOIN on the GET request [ ] Adding Genre on the Form is probably an issue with identifying nested objects